Krutik-s-giradkar/Movie_Recommendation_System/README.md

 ## Overview

+ It processes movie data, extracts key features like genre and actors, and represents them numerically.
+It then calculates similarities between movies based on these features.

+To get recommendations, simply provide a movie title you like.
+The system will find movies with similar content and recommend the top 5 matches.
+It's like having a friend who knows your taste in movies and can suggest new ones you'll likely enjoy.

+## Example

+Let's say you provide the movie title "Avatar" as input:

+recommendationsystem('Avatar')
+Use code with caution
+The system will then output a list of 5 movie titles that are most similar to "Avatar" in terms of their genres, keywords, overview, cast, and crew.
+These might be movies like:

+Guardians of the Galaxy
+Aliens
+Star Wars: Episode III - Revenge of the Sith
+Star Trek Into Darkness
+Jupiter Ascending

 This code implements a movie recommendation system using data from two CSV files: 'movies.csv' and 'credits.csv'.
 It performs the following steps:

 1. **Data Loading and Preprocessing:**